Planning on seeing the Fantasy of Lights Christmas Parade in Gatlinburg, TN on Dec. 2nd? You aren't alone!

 For over 30 years, Gatlinburg's annual Christmas parade has been the largest in the Smokies, and this year surely won't disappoint.

 Every year has its surprises.
 Each parade usually includes a celebrity guest like a musician or actor to headline the event.
 In 2014, the Gatlinburg Fantasy of Lights Parade even broke a world record for the most people wearing red Rudolph noses at one time.

 Best of all, the Fantasy of Lights Parade is the perfect time to see Gatlinburg during its Winter Magic Festival!

 Gatlinburg celebrates the beauty of the winter season by decorating the entire town in millions of Christmas lights and dozens of custom light displays.

-One of the most unique things about the Gatlinburg Christmas parade is the local businesses and theater shows that participate.
-Every year, major dinner theaters like Lumberjack Feud and top attractions like Ober Gatlinburg submit floats to this fun parade.
+One of the more unique things about the Gatlinburg Christmas parade is the local businesses and theater shows that participate.
+Every year, major dinner theaters like Dolly Parton's Lumber Jack Adventure and top attractions like Ober Gatlinburg submit floats to this fun parade.
 As a result, this parade is a great way to see local performers!

 Parade Start Time